-Defines a list of {operation, value} pairs used to match the 6-bit DSCP field [RFC2474].
-Values are encoded using a single byte, where the two most significant bits are zero and the six least significant bits contain the DSCP value.
+Defines a list of {operator, value} pairs used to match the 6-bit DSCP field [RFC2474].
+This list is encoded using the numeric operator format defined in Section 4.2.3.
+Values are encoded using a single byte.
+The two most significant bits are zero and the six least significant bits contain the DSCP value.